JulianKemmerer/PipelineC/docs/pypeline_TESTS.md

 (`PY_TO_LOGIC.PARSE_FILE`), so `elab`/`synth`-category registrations of a file never run its `test_*` functions -- those categories check elaboration/build only.

+## Generated-name regression coverage

+`interface_factory_two_widths_test.py` is a normal synthesis test: the same design instantiates broadcasts and skid buffers at four and eight byte lanes using their original interface objects. `generated_naming_test.py` checks structural identity, interface pairing and direction, typed parameter distinctions, returned-factory closure identity, readable record names, overflow, case-insensitive collisions and VHDL lexer/idempotence behavior.

+`generated_naming_build_test.py` builds that design in two fresh processes with separate output directories and different `PYTHONHASHSEED` values.
+It compares all VHDL paths and bytes, checks name length and source/index coverage, and imports and elaborates the real top with GHDL. `name_index_test.py` covers source tracing, same-spelling definitions that must coexist, and a deliberately forced identity collision that must fail clearly.
+Existing AUTOFSM and native-versus-VHDL tests exercise generated helpers and specialization reuse in real hardware builds.

 ## `native_vs_vhdl_sim` probe rules

 A design registered in `native_vs_vhdl_sim_tests.py` must: